wlgs/fem-electric-potential/readme.md

 # Electric potential equation using FEM

 ## Description
-This repository is a project made as an assignment in the TBA course 2021/22 at UST AGH.
+This repository is a project made as an assignment in the Differential Equations course 2021/22 at UST AGH.

 ## Language